Senior Lecturer of Instructional Technology and Learning Sciences

 ITLS Bachelor’s Program Development

-Along with Kristy Bloxham and Andrew Walker, Sheri is working to develop the ITLS Bachelor’s Program.
-Sheri is excited to broaden the level at which this curriculum will be available to students.
+Along with Kristy Bloxham and Andrew Walker, Sheri developed the ITLS Bachelor’s Program.
+Sheri was excited to broaden the level at which this curriculum will be available to students.
 More and more companies are moving to Utah and looking for capable people to employ.
-This program will help prepare undergraduate students for the field.
+This program prepares undergraduate students for the field.

 Sheri has been highly involved in launching the new Bachelor’s program, from program design to managing approvals.
 She is working on designing the courses and finding instructors.
 She carries a workload of both instruction and administrative roles.